composable-logs/mlflow/README.md

 The usual MLFlow front end (for experiment tracking) relies on a backend API for querying results about past experiments.

 The modified MLFlow project in this repo is part of the `pynb-dag-runner` project.
-This makes it possible to run data/ml pipelines on serverless/ephemeral infrastructure.
+This makes it possible to run data/ml workflows (or pipelines) on serverless/ephemeral infrastructure.
 That is, it makes possible to track and report on experiments without a backend API or SQL database.
-A typical use case is to run pipelines on CI/CD infrastructure.
+A typical use case is to run workflows on CI/CD infrastructure.

 The modified version of MLFlow in this repo loads all data from a static JSON file, and static assets (like images) are loaded separately.
 Thus, deploying the modified MLFlow UI only requires only static web hosting.